MicrosoftDocs/bot-docs/styleguide/ref-guide/sdk-team-guidance.md

 Communicates important information about a type or a method.

+> [!NOTE]
+> This `@rmarks` creates a **Remark** section in the generated reference documentation.
+Put any additional information in this section, otherwise the publishing pipeline will include everything in the summary.

 ```javascript
 /**
  * Base class for the frameworks state persistance scopes.